 When Hamada’s team came across Grocery TV, they decided that we would be a valuable addition to their marketing strategy because of our network’s access to their target audience as well as our flexibility.

 Did you know that people visit grocery stores 4 times more than any other retail channel (about 6.4 trips per month)?
-By using our digital out-of-home (DOOH) displays in local supermarkets, residents were able to frequently engage with the City of Phoenix content as they went about their daily routines.
+By using our digital in-store media network in local supermarkets, residents were able to frequently engage with the City of Phoenix content as they went about their daily routines.
 And since the checkout aisle has an average dwell time of 4.5 minutes, people were more likely to pay attention to the messages in front of them.

-Grocery TV has considerable coverage in Hispanic-focused retailers across the country, including Food City in Arizona, which is owned by Raley’s Supermarkets.
-The City of Phoenix targeted these store locations to better connect with the community, and they created Spanish versions of each campaign to be inclusive of those who don’t speak English.
+The City of Phoenix targeted specific store locations to better connect with the community, and they created Spanish versions of each campaign to be inclusive of those who don’t speak English.

 By pairing Grocery TV’s in-store touchpoints with the rest of their media mix, Hamada’s team gradually built awareness and recall within the community.